-Debby joined her husband at Charity Farm over10 years ago and worked as an encouraging force for change.
-Also a keen camper, Debby adds the glamour to our site, but she's not afraid to get her hands dirty and will be a familiar face around the site.
+Debby joined her husband at Charity Farm over 10 years ago and worked as an encouraging force for change.
+Also a keen camper, Debby adds the style to our site, but she's not afraid to get her hands dirty and will be a familiar face around the site.

 After finishing university, Florence set up Charity Farm Camping and ran our very first year in 2018 (with lots of help from her family).
 After building the frameworks and making preparations for 2019, Florence moved on to other exciting ventures.

 Covering the behind scenes is Holly, who keeps us all in check and makes sure the business side is running smoothly.
 However, with a degree in Costume Design, Holly's creative side can be seen in artwork around the Farm.

 HISTORY OF THE COUNTRYSTORE

 Charity Farm began as a chicken farm.
 This original image documents the early begins of Charity Farm.